refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useRegister.md

 register({ redirectPath: "/custom-url" });
 ```

-Then, you can handle this URL in your `register` method of the `authProvider`.
+Then, you can handle this URL in your `register` method of the `authProvider`:

 ```tsx
 const authProvider: AuthBindings = {